 This swap has been designated as an effective cash flow hedge in accordance with AASB 139 "Financial Instruments: Recognition and Measurement" ("AASB 139") and has been tested for effectiveness.
-As at 30 June 2010, the swaps are considered to be effective and accordingly the full change in the fair value is recognised in Unitholders' funds.
-Refer accounting policy at Note 1(h).
+As at 30 June 2011, the swaps are considered to be effective and accordingly the full change in the fair value is recognised in Unitholders' funds.
+Refer accounting policy at Note 1(j).

-At balance date, the swap contracts had a fair value of \$2,311,000 (2009: \$1,823,000) included in Non-current liabilities - Other liabilities on the Balance Sheet.
+At balance date, the swap contracts had a fair value of \$1,520,000 (2010: \$2,311,000) included in Non-current liabilities - Other liabilities on the Balance Sheet.